Transform our world by teaching the wonders of STEM

 Explore the class options included in this degree

 Classes include biology, physics, mathematics, chemistry, integrated science, literacy and more.
-Davenport’s coursework shows you how to apply holistic thinking toward K-12 STEM lesson plans by adapting for student life patterns, demands and challenges.
+Davenport’s coursework shows you how to apply holistic thinking toward K-12 STEM lesson plans by adapting to student life patterns, demands and challenges.

-Why should you pursue a Bachelor of Science in urban STEM education degree at Davenport?
+Why should you pursue a Bachelor of Science in Urban STEM Education degree at Davenport?

 As an aspiring STEM teacher, you can build additional skills through service learning obtained from placements in after-school STEM programs, summer camps, tutoring and in-class teacher support opportunities.
 Additionally, you’ll receive course prep and support toward the Michigan Tests for Teacher Certification (MTTC).
 Eligible students receive a voucher to cover the cost of the MTTC exam.
 Mentoring and coaching, increasing employment opportunities and high satisfaction ratings among our partner schools build up your college experience and your future.